juxor/afaq/markdown/secI3.md

 an anarchist society).

-Of course there may be the danger of a syndicate or guild trying to restrict entry from an ulterior motive, as such the exploitation of monopoly power vis-à-vis other groups in society.
+Of course there may be the danger of a syndicate or guild trying to restrict entry from an ulterior motive, as such the exploitation of monopoly power vis- à-vis other groups in society.
 However, in an anarchist society individuals would be free to form their own syndicates and this would ensure that such activity is self-defeating.
 In addition, in a non-individualist anarchist system, syndicates would be part of a confederation (see [section I.3.4](secI3.md#seci34) ).
 It is a responsibility of the inter-syndicate congresses to assure that membership and employment in the syndicates is not restricted in any anti-social way.
 If an individual or group of individuals